ntanwir10/python-journal-api/README.md

 cp .env.example .env
 ```

-Then edit `.env` with your database credentials:
+Then edit `.env` with your database credentials and other settings:

 ```JSON
 POSTGRES_USER=your_username